Docs

 twoFactorClient({

-twoFactorPage: "/two-factor" //redirect for two factor verification if enabled
+twoFactorPage: "/two-factor" //redirect for two factor verification is required

 })